RenardDesNeiges/CTNN_Policies_DERL/README.md

-# Application of Neural Ordinary Differential Equations for Continuous Control Reinforcement Learning
+# Continuous Time Neural Networks Policies for Continuous Control (CTNN-Policies)

 This repository contains experiments run in the context of the semester project I worked on at EPFL while under the supervision of Dr. Guillaume Bellegarda, Pr.
-Auke Ijspeert (both from EPFL's biorobotics laboratory) and Pr.
+Auke Ijspeert (both from EPFL's Biorobotics laboratory) and Pr.
 Wulfram Gerstner (from EPFL's Laboratory of Computational Neurosciences).
 The goal is to train time-continuous neural networks (more specifically LTCs) for strongly non-linear control tasks (ideally locomotion of quadruped robots) using reinforcement learning.
 The original code base implementing the adjoint sensitivity method and the training environment from which I forked this repo as well as the DERL package was written by Mikhail Konobeev (https://github.com/MichaelKonobeev).

 ## Install and Run